gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * General purpose tree artifact.
 * Handling for system libraries.
 * Building for multiple chipsets.
 * Selecting a compatible architecture at resolve time.
-For example, if I'm building for the amd64 cpu, I can use an x86 cpu + 64bit pointer architecture.
+For example, if I'm building for the amd64 cpu, I can use an x86 cpu + 64 bit data model.
 * Selecting a compatible operating system version at resolve time.
 * Selecting a compatible release binary when the debug binaries are not available.
 * Need to include meta-data about which runtime a DLL is linked against.
 Same for dynamic libraries, but less common.